nusco/tutorials/docs/windows/step_six.md

 3. Place your cursor at the prompt in the Docker Quickstart Terminal window.

-4. Make sure you are in `testdocker` folder.

-        $ cd ~/Desktop/testdocker

-5. Type `docker images` to list the images you currently have:
+4. Type `docker images` to list the images you currently have:

         $ docker images
         REPOSITORY           TAG          IMAGE ID            CREATED             VIRTUAL SIZE